University Hall, University of Hong Kong: University Hall (1956 till now)

 The university's proposal of turning Nazareth into a male dormitory was in line with the French Mission, and the transferral went smoothly.
 The abandoned printing workshop was demolished and turned into the carpark.
 The chapel and the crypt were transformed into the dining hall and common room respectively.
-In 1956 the first group of about 52 students, from Eliot Hall, Morrison Hall, and Lugard Hall settled in the castle writing a new page of the Castle' history called University Hall.
+In 1956, the first group of about 52 students, from Eliot Hall, Morrison Hall, and Lugard Hall settled in the castle.

-Today, the castle on top of Pok Fu Lam hill reminds on the colonial days of Hong Kong.
+Today, the castle on top of Pok Fu Lam hill is a reminder of the colonial history of Hong Kong.
 It increased its capacity to hold students to about 110 residents at a time.
 Over the history of the Hall, the castle had provided shelter for so far over 2000 men.

 The discipline of early University Hall was very strict.
 Hallmates were required to report to the warden when they leave the hall or spend their nights at home, and hallmates had to wear green gowns during dinner.
 At that time, High Table Dinner was held every Monday, and the canteen was operated in the form of a tuck shop.
 Hallmates at that time were enthusiastic in activities of the Hong Kong University Students' Union, in the first 12 years of University Hall's history, 8 out of 12 presidents of the Union was from University Hall.
 In the early days, many hallmates were international students with talents in sports.
 Hockey team had outstanding performances in those days, claiming Inter-hall Champion for several times, helping University Hall to win the Malayan Cup in 1966 and 1968.
 Hallmates will attend all interhall competition and cheer for the athletes, they will do a War Cry if University Hall had claimed the championship, these traditions are kept until today.